Stoa

 LocationGreece

-A stoa, in ancient Greek architecture, is a covered walkway or portico, commonly for public use, since this was the way how Stoics gathered, taught and discussed their philosophy.
-Early stoas were open at the entrance with columns, usually of the Doric order, lining the side of the building; they created a safe, enveloping, protective atmosphere.
+A stoa, in ancient Greek architecture, is a covered walkway or portico, commonly for public use.
+Early stoas were open at the entrance with columns, usually of the Doric order, lining the side of a building; they created a safe, enveloping, protective atmosphere.

 Tags Ruins